 Health Care Directive

 Known as a “living will” in Connecticut, this type of advance directive is a document that records your wishes about the care you’d like to receive if there comes a time you’re unable to communicate them yourself.
 For a living will to go into effect, your doctor must certify that you either have a terminal illness or are in a persistent vegetative state and cannot make decisions for yourself.
+To hear more about this, watch this video.

 A living will typically covers things like the use of breathing tubes, dialysis, painkillers, food and fluids, and more.